Circulated Cull Silver Eagles (Tarnished or Spotted)

 Despite the huge numbers available, the Silver Eagle remains the most in-demand silver coin in the United States.
 It partially owes its unwavering popularity to the fact that it can be used as an investment vehicle in one’s IRA account.

-Lastly, the price of silver spiked in recent years and, although off its 2011 high, it has traded sideways at a healthy level, making all silver investments stable with a potential for sizable profits if silver moves in the direction of its recent high.
+Lastly, the price of silver spiked in recent years and has traded sideways at a healthy level, making all silver investments stable with a potential for sizable profits if silver moves in the direction of its recent high.

 The Silver Eagle, America’s most beloved silver coin, continues to be one of the most sought-after commodities on the silver trade market more than 30 years after its introduction.
 This makes it the most attractive silver coin for both collectors and investors.

 Investing in circulated Silver Eagles coins, while not as lucrative as other options, can certainly bring investors a nice profit.
 Aside from that, they can be used to hold in an investor’s IRA funds.
 Finally, it is much easier to start with circulated silver coins than platinum or gold.

 |Mint Facility:||U.S. Mint|

 |Date:||1986 to Present|

 |Quality / Type:||Tarnished, Spotted or Scratched|

 |Metal Weight:||1 troy ounce (31.103 grams)|

 We are buying this item back daily, and we pay you promptly!